 B.A., B.S.
 Degrees

-Students majoring in the biological sciences must complete a capstone research project during their junior or senior year.
-The goal of the capstone experience is to apply the skills and information gained in coursework to an original research project.
-Students will signal their intent to complete the capstone requirement by registering for BIOL F400.
-The capstone research project itself may be completed within one of the several designated courses or by working individually with a faculty mentor.
-If the capstone project is conducted within a designated course, a passing grade on the research project itself is required to satisfy the capstone requirement regardless of the course grade.
-Biology course credit for mentored research is available as individual study, BIOL F497.
+Students majoring in biological sciences must complete a capstone project during their junior or senior year.
+The goal of the capstone experience is to apply the skills and information gained in coursework to an original project.
+B.A. students will complete an interdisciplinary project within BIOL F410, Integrative Capstone in Biological Sciences; this project will commonly integrate the major and minor subject areas of study.
+B.S. students will complete a research project within one of several designated courses or by working individually with a faculty mentor.
+B.S. students will signal their intent to complete the capstone requirement by registering for BIOL F400 , Research Capstone in Biological Sciences.
+Biology course credit for mentored research is available as an individual study, BIOL F497.
 More information about the capstone requirement is posted on the Biology and Wildlife Department website.
-Students are strongly encouraged to speak to a biology advisor well before their senior year about how they plan to satisfy the capstone requirement.
+Students in the B.S. program are strongly encouraged to speak to a biology advisor well before their senior year about how they plan to satisfy the capstone requirement.

 All biological sciences majors are required to take a standardized examination in the senior year for programmatic assessment purposes.
 The score on the exam does not affect graduation and is free to the student.
 The exam is taken during the required BIOL F481 course.